mstksg/inCode/copy/entries/singletons-1.md

 !!!singletons/Door.hs "mkDoor ::"
 ```

-We take advantage of the fact that `SingDS s` "locks in" the `s` type variable
+We take advantage of the fact that `SDoorState s` "locks in" the `s` type variable
 for `Door s`.
-We can call it now with values of `SingDS`:
+We can call it now with values of `SDoorState`:

 ```haskell
 ghci> :t mkDoor SOpened "Oak"